Applied Practical Activity - TPV

 Students earn credits for Field Labs by attending the course (with a minimum attendance of 80%), which is in seminar format.
 These are interactive courses whose assessment is performed during the exercises themselves, through the analysis and discussion of practical cases.

 To register you will have to express your preferences filling out a registration form for each of the course you wish to attend.
-You will find the google forms by clicking on the title of each field lab.
+You will find the google forms by clicking on enrollment for each field lab.

 Since the nature of the courses is practical each course has a participants limit of 25 students to allow said participation, if the course selected as preference is full, you will be asked to select other courses.
 You will remain in a waiting list if any of your colleagues withdraws from the course you are interested in.